NoroffFEU/development-platforms/Firebase-Case-Study.md

 Migrating away from Firestore may be highly difficult, depending on the size and complexity of your data.
 Due to the specific structure and syntax, migration to another database would require significant changes in your code.
 It is however not impossible, and should the need desperately arise, you can consult with experts in database migration.

-- Cloud functions, Middleware & REST API
+## Cloud functions, Middleware & REST API

-  Cloud functions require a "Blaze" plan.
+Cloud functions do however require a "Blaze" plan.

 ## Queries